kevonc/kevoncheung.com/content/about.md

 Lydia and I met in 2016.
 I often joke that it was "wife at first sight".
 I was at that stage of my life and the right person showed up.
 We got married in 2019 and now live a busy life with our two daughters.

-I love spending a tremendous amount of time with my family - the bonding, growing, and enriching.
+I'm a GirlDad and I love spending a tremendous amount of time with my family - the bonding, growing, and enriching.
 I find human growth to be quite fascinating because it is not linear and straightforward, maybe that's why I'm drawn to learning and parenting.

 We're just a simple family prioritizing happiness and basic values.